codeAligned/Project-1/README.md

 There is a Jupyter notebook for the code showcase work related to above questions.
 The file listings.csv is the given Airbnb dataset for the project.

 # Analysis and Results
-The link of the Medium post is: https://medium.com/@matthewliruizhe1995/what-you-should-know-about-airbnb-listings-in-seattle-d9967fb9a002
+The link of the Medium post is [here](https://medium.com/@matthewliruizhe1995/what-you-should-know-about-airbnb-listings-in-seattle-d9967fb9a002)